 But how can you get research into this early stage?

-We asked seven of the most respected and experienced senior research leaders for their recommendations on successfully integrating research with product development…
+We asked some of the most respected and experienced senior research leaders for their recommendations on successfully integrating research with product development.

 "The roadmap should be defined by user research.

 I think this really ties in to standardizing the research process.
 Much of it goes hand-in-hand.
 I think a big part of standardization is about involving the UX discipline in product development at the same time as the other product stakeholders (product management, engineering…) and giving it the same importance."

 - Lucía Martin Garcia, adjust.com, Sr. UX Designer / Researcher

 "For me it is crucial to be part of the roadmap creation when developing the UX strategy.
 When UX is pulled in after the roadmap is defined, the UX decisions are tied to whatever has already been decided will be worked on and you won’t have the chance to develop the best solution.

 Also, I think the roadmap should be defined by research too.
 What research finds as the biggest pain points for the user should have an impact in prioritization.
 If not, how can you call your product user-centered?”

 - Involve user research in development at the same time as the other product stakeholders – it needs to be of equal importance

 - User research should define the product roadmap – otherwise the finished product won’t be truly user-centric

 - The users’ biggest pain points should have an impact in prioritization